 - Request an escort from your mall’s police force if you’re leaving late at night.

-During the holiday season, as well as any time of year, you should take the following precautions to secure your home and your belongings:
+Home security should be top priority throughout the year, even during the holiday season.
+You should take the following precautions to secure your home and belongings:

 - Break down all gift boxes and conceal them with garbage bags or cans.
 Thieves look for large boxes on the curb, which may indicate recent expensive purchases.